openshift-labs/cloud-native-katacoda/scenarios/manage-config/03-catalog-config.md

 You should be quite familiar with config maps by now.
-Spring Boot application configuration is provided via a properties filed called `application.properties` and can be [overriden and overlayed via multiple mechanisms](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
+Spring Boot application configuration is provided via a properties filed called **application.properties**and can be [overriden and overlayed via multiple mechanisms](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).

-> Check out the default Spring Boot configuration in Catalog Maven project `catalog-spring-boot/src/main/resources/application.properties`.
+> Check out the default Spring Boot configuration in Catalog Maven project **catalog-spring-boot/src/main/resources/application.properties**

-In this lab, you will configure the Catalog service which is based on Spring Boot to override the default configuration using an alternative `application.properties` backed by a config map.
+In this lab, you will configure the Catalog service which is based on Spring Boot to override the default configuration using an alternative **application.properties**backed by a config map.

 Create a config map with the the Spring Boot configuration content using the PostgreSQL database
 credentials: